 Let’s face it, you don’t have time to scroll through Netflix to find the next show you’re going to glue yourself to your couch (read: bed) for.

-I think bingeworthy shows are typically lighthearted and short, but if you’re in the mood, they could get a little intense, based on what you prefer.
+Typically, bingeworthy shows are lighthearted and short, but if you’re in the mood, they could get a little intense, based on what you prefer.

 Like most baking shows, time is the biggest element, and something about this show makes it so interesting to watch.

 Zumbo’s Just Desserts

-Each dessert is magical and nothing like I’ve ever seen before.
+Each dessert is magical and nothing like you’ve ever seen before.
 It’s hosted by Adriano Zumbo, who is an amazing dessert maker with an even more iconic bald head.

 The Great British Baking Show

-This show has so many seasons and different versions, and I always find myself coming back to it.
-Every contestant is so friendly and their accents are quite calming.
+This show has so many seasons and different versions, and people often come back to it.
+Every contestant is so friendly, and their accents are quite calming.

 Love is Blind

 This show is honestly so funny.
-It cracks me up.
 Strangers begin dating without ever seeing each other, and they move to make marriage commitments to each other.